Scarlet Witch: The Avengers

 When Magneto is abducted by the cosmic entity known as the Stranger, the original Brotherhood team dissolves and the twins declare their debt now paid.
 Wishing to atone for their crimes and help stop threats like Magneto, Quicksilver and the Scarlet Witch contact the Avengers.
 At the time, the group's founding roster is ready to go their separate ways.
 Accepting the twins, as well as the archer Hawkeye who had been manipulated into committing crimes and fighting Iron Man in the past, Captain America becomes leader of this new Avengers team.
 The group is jokingly called by some "Cap's Kooky Quartet".

 Wanda is accidentally shot on a mission against Magneto.
 Enraged, Quicksilver leaves the Avengers with his wounded sister and rejoins Magneto.
-After a pair of encounters with the X-Men, the twins reaffirm that they don't believe in Magneto's cause or methods and leave him.
+After a pair of encounters with the X-Men, the twins reaffirm that they do not believe in Magneto's cause or methods and leave him.
 Some time later, Wanda and Pietro are kidnapped along with several other mutants by the robot Sentinels, but are subsequently freed by the X-Men.

 After the warlord Arkon kidnaps Wanda, Quicksilver returns to the Avengers for help.
 After her rescue, the twins rejoin the team.
 Scarlet Witch then falls in love with recent Avenger recruit the Vision.
 While he is an android or "synthezoid" (built from a copy of the original Human Torch, a synthetically created man), Vision's personality programming is partly based on the brainwaves of Wonder Man, allowing him to develop his own mind and emotions.
 Initially guarded because he fears he is a soulless machine and cannot have a relationship with a human, Vision later reveals his feelings for Wanda.
 Quicksilver objects due to his belief that a "robot" is not capable of genuine love, while Hawkeye resents the romance because he has feelings for Wanda himself.
 Despite this, the entire team (except for Quicksilver) comes to approve of the pairing.